 2. Inspect the face surfaces of the fixed and movable drive faces for grooving, nicks, or discoloration.

 3. Inspect the drive pulley collar for wear or damage.
 Measure the outside diameter of the drive pulley collar sliding surface.
-The minimum service limit is 26.94 mm (1.06 in.).
+The minimum service limit is 26.94 mm.

 DRIVEN PULLEY/CENTRIFUGAL CLUTCH ASSEMBLY

 Disassembling